Celebrate the Return of the Light, My Friends,

 The end of January to the middle of February is filled with astrological and ancient significance.
 January 31st we will witness another Super Moon, this time in Leo, where the full moon appears much larger because the moon is closer to the Earth.
 Imbolc is February 2nd and on the 15th there is a Solar Eclipse at the new moon in Aquarius.
 The next day is the Chinese New Year as we welcome in the Year of the Dog.

 In the US, most people think of February 2nd as Groundhog Day, the portent of how many more weeks of winter are in store.
-For those living in the Northeast and Midwest, there will be many prayers said to these little rodents to give a sign of hope amidst all those snowstorms.
-However, for thousands of years, Imbolc, meaning "in the belly" was a sign of hope for other very specific reasons.
-There would be lambs born in the spring because the ewes had milk coming in and there were noticeable signs that little by little the days are lengthening.
+However, for thousands of years, Imbolc, meaning “in the belly” was a sign of hope for other very specific reasons.
+There would be lambs born in the spring because the ewes had milk coming in.
+There are also noticeable signs that little by little the days are lengthening.
 Imbolc is the time of hope for new life and the return of the light.

 I want to share my experience on January 20th that brought me hope.
 I hadn’t been able to participate in the Women’s March last year.
 So this year, I signed up for a local affiliated march in the town next to mine.
 It was a massive gathering of all of North County San Diego’s women, men and children who shared the values of diversity, fairness to all and especially women’s right to have a place at the table where decisions are made: decisions that are effecting our children, our families, our ability to earn equal wages and especially decisions about our country’s governing laws as well as the policies affecting Mother Earth.